 M&A is a cyclical business which is impacted by macroeconomic conditions.
-According to Thomson Reuters, worldwide M&A activity for the first half of 2016 decreased 19% from comparable 2015 levels.
-The recent uncertainty and volatility in the global markets has the potential to moderate those volumes.
-However, given the accelerating pace of transformation and innovation affecting industries and companies around the globe, we expect corporate boards and management teams will continue to use M&A as a tool for growth.
+According to Thomson Reuters, year-to-date worldwide M&A announced volumes are down 22% compared to the same period in the prior year.
+However, we are still in a very constructive environment for M&A by historical standards.
+We expect corporate boards and management teams to continue to use M&A as a tool for growth.